 - Restrictions have been placed on outside vendors

-- Owensboro Health public events have been canceled through the month of March
+- Owensboro Health public events have been cancelled through the month of March

 - The Owensboro Health Healthpark Fitness Center is closed until further notice.
 Outpatient therapies, EAP & counseling services, outpatient nutrition, and outpatient diabetes education will remain open for appointments and someone will be at the front desk to direct patients.

 - Providing curbside service from the Owensboro Health Regional Hospital Outpatient Pharmacy